 “Don´t trust what anyone says, including me.
 Make your own conclusions.”

-Squarely hitting the target on the “information deficit” hypothesis scientists tend to follow, and squarely missing the target of the “low-information rationality” hypothesis celebrities tend to follow.
-I truly don’t know what would I say, and I believe it is a good exercise to think about this case, or more in general how we can leverage the power of facts and fame, how they interact or can they work together.
+Squarely hitting the target on the “information deficit” hypothesis scientists tend to follow, and oblivious to the “low-information rationality” hypothesis celebrities tend to follow.
+I truly don’t know what I would say, and I believe it is a good exercise to think about this case, or more in general how we can leverage the power of facts and fame, how they interact or can they work together.
 May be the answer is closer to a succinct phrase that hits both targets of low-information rational and hints towards learning more.
-I don’t know the answer for climate change, but in nutrition, I believe Michael Pollan hits the right spot with his book In Defense of Food.
+I don’t know the answer for climate change, but in nutrition, I believe Michael Pollan hits the right spot with his book In Defense of Food[iv].
 The whole book tries to drive this narrow space between pragmatic advice and critical thinking, and he explicitly addressed the point of this section on his first phrase, with an advice that summarized the book: “Eat food, not too much, mostly plants.”
 The rest of the book is dedicated to unfolding this phrase into logic, research, facts, history, and recommendations.
 He, too, could have said about food, “Don´t trust what anyone says, including me.
 Make your own conclusions,” but that phrase gives both concrete direction easy to follow and nudges the reader to want to know more.

 Often, when we look for impact we look at our leaders, our presidents, head of state or elected politicians.
 They are seen as the enabler or blocker to action, especially in issues like climate change.
 As I explained on previous chapters there is huge, and growing, pile of academic evidence that the global climate system is disrupted by our actions, and we must change course.
 On my talks I often start with this hypothetical scenario.
 You are sitting down with your heads of state, or your city major.
 Think personally of them and of you, not a hypothetical unknown leader.
 It might a very progressive democratic leader, or the impulsive dictator of your country.
 You happen to be on the table in the morning and she or him turns to you and says, “What do I do?” and you answer, “This is what I think you should do: …” Depending on where you are from, the baggage that comes with this question is very different.
 Maybe you live on a very intense car culture, or there are big factories around, or your electricity comes from burning gas or coal, or the opposition leader is a climate change denier, or there is really no budget left for expensive new programs.

 You cannot tell them to read the latest papers, or the latest hefty IPCC synthesis report with hundreds of pages or general recommendations.
 If you are on the table with them, it is probably your job to read it, absorb it and then come up with solutions.
-Depending on your location, it might easier of harder to figure out what kind of action they should embark on, but what is very clear is that this advice better considers all those aspects of finance, politics, strategy.
+Depending on your location, it might be easier or harder to figure out what kind of action they should embark on, but what is very clear is that this advice better considers all those aspects of finance, politics, strategy.
 You can write them down, think of the possible counter responses for your particular location.
 This hopefully uncomfortable meeting is exactly the kind of process an impact scientist should face, in this case helping translate the academic findings into policy on the ground.
 There should be tensions, disagreement, no easy answers, and hard challenges in the process.
 Furthermore, the most important moment is probably when there are things that are academically needed but the leader chooses not to do.
 In the end it is their role and responsibility to decide, not yours.
 Your role then is to accept this and, if possible, understand why, so next time we can present a better solution that can be implemented.

 When I was at the World Bank, I had a meeting with its president around our approach for an upcoming key event.
 I presented my advice, he heard it, and he told me he disagreed for a set of reasons he mentioned.
 I tried to push back, but he told me not to, the decision was taken.
 I needed to accept it and reflect on the decision.
 He was kind to explain the reasons, he doesn’t need to, and may there were others he didn’t mention, but somewhere there was something I was not understanding or not seeing.
 Either way, my role is then to accept it, incorporate the decision into the general approach and move on.
 This is what we did and we kept working and agreeing on other aspects.
 In the private sector, this is sometimes called “disagree and commit.”
 You should voice your disagreement, but then you should also be able to commit to the executive decision even when it is not the way you would do it.
 In academia, disagreement is stubborn.
 We are encouraged to debate so we can find the root of it, and either agree or find ways to solve the disagreement.
 When leaders make decisions, they can have huge impact, and whether they were right or wrong have many more dimensions than objective data or academic debate.
 In these cases, it is both important and difficult to offer our most reality grounded advice for that particular scope, more than it is to be academically correct.